ibm-cloud-docs/appid/tutorial-cf.md

   ```
   {: pre}

-11. Edit the host and name values in your project's `manifest.yml` with the information obtained in the previous command.
+11. Edit the host and name values in your project's `manifest.yml` with the information that is obtained in the previous command.
 Add the alias that you create to your services.

   Example:
   ```